githubteacher/nyccamp/sigkg.md

 # Kristine
-I work in Manhattan College in Riverdale, NY
+I work in Manhattan College in Riverdale, NY for about 5 years.